Peerless Restaurant removes iconic bull for restoration

 According to a press release from the company, the bull has never been taken down in the history of the Peerless.
 It has, however, been updated and moved several times over the years.

-The bull was once located on the restaurant's rooftop in the 1950s, and it was then moved to its current location on North Roan Street in the 1960s.
+The bull was once perched on the restaurant’s rooftop in the 1950s, and it was then moved to its current location on North Roan Street in the 1960s.

 “It’s a true icon for Johnson City residents and the many celebrities who dined in the restaurant over the decades of its long history,” the restaurant said in the release.